All Episodes

 And the Democrats going nuts over the terror detainee bill, terrorist detainee bill.

-Can I tell you people in the Democratic Party and in the drive by media something that helpful you understand this?
+Can I tell you people in the Democratic Party in a drive-by media something that's helpful?

 They are not citizens.